 Following his Dad’s proud service in the Royal Canadian Navy, Kelly is proud to have been an active volunteer and 26-year member of the Royal Canadian Legion in Thompson, including Master of Ceremonies for the 2014 Remembrance Day Service.
 Kelly has been a long-time volunteer with the Thompson Humane Society’s monthly Texas Hold-em charity fundraisers, has provided structural advice for constructing the Thompson Wolf Exhibit, and was the 2015 Citizen Representative on the City of Thompson Public Works and Infrastructure Committee.

-Kelly is familiar with Northern issues, and is ready to be a strong voice for Northerners in the Legislature as the MLA for Thompson.
+Kelly is familiar with Northern issues and is a strong voice for Northerners in the Legislature as the MLA for Thompson.
 Kelly believes Thompson deserves a better plan to realize the potential of the North.
 Kelly has committed to fostering close relationships with First Nations, Métis, and Inuit community leaders to create education opportunities for youth so they can achieve their goals in the North.
 Kelly believes in a better plan that will foster innovation, create jobs, improve healthcare and provide real tax relief to Northern Manitoba families.
-He is proud to be running with Brian Pallister and the new Progressive Conservative team—a team that is ready to create a better future for Northern Manitoba.